facebook/create-react-app/packages/react-app-polyfill/README.md

 # react-app-polyfill

 This package includes polyfills for various browsers.
-It includes minimum requirements and commonly used language features used by [Create React App](https://github.com/facebook/create-react-app) projects.<br>
+It includes minimum requirements and commonly used language features used by [Create React App](https://github.com/facebook/create-react-app) projects.
-Please refer to its documentation:

-- [Getting Started](https://github.com/facebook/create-react-app/blob/master/README.md#getting-started) – How to create a new app.
-- [User Guide](https://github.com/facebook/create-react-app/blob/master/packages/react-scripts/template/README.md) – How to develop apps bootstrapped with Create React App.

 ### Features